RiRe/GC-API/source/index.html.md

 page | 1 | Page number
 per_page | 20 | Items to display per page
 filter | - | Wildcard filter for firstname, lastname, email, token, payment_id
-sort_field | created_at | Field to sort by
-sort_direction | asc | Sorting direction
+event | - | If event ID or slug specified, only show orders containing products for this event sort_field | created_at | Field to sort by sort_direction | asc | Sorting direction